OpenRiak/riak_kv/docs/NextGenReplGuide.md

 - Run a coverage query across both clusters, using the key-stores (which in native mode will be the leveled backend), asking for the keys & clocks which match the mismatched segment IDs.
 - Compare the keys and clocks, and prompt the cluster with the more advanced clock for a mismatch to re-replicate its object.

-The disadvantage of tictacaae over hashtree, is that when using a key-ordered backend ot the AAE system (such as a native leveled vnode backend), the query to fetch the keys & clocks by segment has to run a full scan over all the object keys.
-This disadvantage is mitigated within leveled as it embeds within its own hash-based filters hints about the presence of segment hashes within blocks of keys.
-Further the use of a native backend reduces the write and rebuild activity necessary to maintain a parallel keystore.
+Note that reconciliation is not designed to repair quickly.
+When repairing deltas, the aim is to minimise the impact of repair on the cluster, not to accelerate the time to resolve the delta.

+## Configuring and Starting NextGen Replication

+For this getting started guide, it is assumed that the setup involves:

+- 2 x 8-node clusters (A & B) where all data is nval=3, and where application writes may be received by either cluster;
+- 1 x 2-node cluster (a backup cluster - C) where all data is nval=1, which does not receive real-time write activity;
+- A requirement to both real-time replicate and full-sync reconcile between clusters;
+- Each cluster has o(1bn) keys;
+- bi-directional replication required between active (non-backup) clusters.

-## Concepts - Delete Mode
+### Setting Delete Mode

-There are three possible delete modes for Riak
+There are three possible delete modes for Riak:

 - Timeout (default 3s);
 - Keep;
 - Immediate.

 When running replication, it is strongly recommended to change from the default setting, and use to the delete mode of `keep`.
-This needs to be added via a `riak_kv` section of the advanced.config file (there is no way of setting the delete mode via riak.conf).
 Running `keep` will retain semi-permanent tombstones after deletion, that are important to avoid issues of object resurrection when running bi-directional replication between clusters.

-When running Tictac AAE, the tombstones can now be reaped using the `reap_tomb` aae_fold query.
-This allows for tombstones to be reaped after a long delay (e.g. 1 week).

 Running an alternative delete mode, is tested, and will work, but there will be a significantly increased probability of false-negative reconciliation events, that may consume resource on the cluster.

-## Getting started

-For this getting started, it is assumed that the setup involves:

-- 2 x 8-node clusters (A & B) where all data is nval=3, and where application writes may be received by either cluster;
-- 1 x 2-node cluster (a backup cluster - C) where all data is nval=1, which does not receive real-time write activity;
-- A requirement to both real-time replicate and full-sync reconcile between clusters;
-- Each cluster has o(1bn) keys;
-- bi-directional replication required between active (non-backup) clusters.

 ### Configure real-time replication